thingsdb/ThingsDocs/v1/content/data-types/enum/_index.md

 must have the same type.
 Thus, it is not possible to have an enum type with for example both values of type `int` and `str`.
 Enumerators with type `thing` may contain both [things](../thing) and [typed things](../typed) as they are both compatible with type [thing](../thing).

+In addition to values, methods on enumerators can also be defined as [closures](../closure).
+When a method is called, the first argument is the enum member.
+This can be useful for organizing code.

 ### Functions